Horizon Scholars - Take Stock in Children

 Volunteer as a Mentor

-To volunteer as a mentor or to obtain more information, please contact the Horizon Scholars Program, at 407-582-3008 or email us.
+To volunteer as a mentor or to obtain more information, please contact the Horizon Scholars-TSIC Program, at 407-582-3008 or email us.

 Mentoring sessions take place twice per month and range from 30-45 minutes in length.
 Sessions occur at a school near your home or workplace during school hours.
 Virtual mentoring is also available afterschool.